-- Indicate the total number of parents parentally-placed in private schools located in the LEA who were eligible for special education and related services in the previous fiscal year based on October 1 Child Count with or without an ISP. - Indicate the total number of students in public schools in the LEA who were eligible for special education and related services in the previous fiscal year based on October 1 Child Count (students on IEPs and students who were eligible but parent declines IEP services). - On the Allocation tab on the IDEA Consolidated Application, indicate the calculated total for proportionate share in the columns for proportionate share.
+- Indicate the total number of parents parentally-placed in private schools located in the LEA who were eligible for special education and related services in the previous fiscal year based on October 1 Child Count. - Indicate the total number of students in public schools in the LEA who were eligible for special education and related services in the previous fiscal year based on October 1 Child Count. - On the Allocation tab on the IDEA Consolidated Application, indicate the calculated total for proportionate share in the columns for proportionate share.